 - It’s considered bad luck to whistle on or off stage

 Tickets can be booked here for the tour.
-They also run a Behind the Scenes, Open Air, Front of House and Curtain Call.
-Or, buy an explorer pass that get’s you access to the tour, Tower and The “Play’s The Thing” Exhibition.
+They also run Behind the Scenes, Open Air, Front of House, and Curtain Call.
+Or, buy an explorer pass that gets you to access to the tour, Tower, and The “Play’s The Thing” Exhibition.
 More on those later.